 Five Reasons to Visit Myrtle Beach This Fall

 Fall is arguably one of the best seasons on the Grand Strand – and for good reason!
-The weather couldn’t be more perfect, there are tons of things to do, it’s festival season and the list goes on and on.
+The weather couldn’t be more perfect, there are tons of things to do, fewer people are visiting, and the list goes on and on.

-Did you know Myrtle Beach averages over 200 sunny days a year?
+Did you know Myrtle Beach averages more than 200 sunny days a year?
 Yep, it’s true!
 The average temperatures in September are in the 80s with October averaging around 77 degrees.
 The humidity is down, and the ocean is still warm enough for a dip, so you can stay on the beach all day long.
 The comfortable weather is also great for exploring all of the attractions and things to do in Myrtle Beach.

 Tourist season officially ends after Labor Day in Myrtle Beach.
-That means less time spent waiting at your favorite restaurants and attractions and more time spent on your own private beaches.
+That means less time spent waiting at your favorite restaurants and attractions, and more time spent on your own private beaches.
 You’ll love the private feel at your beach rentals as well.
 Take a long dip in a jacuzzi and spend as much time as you want lounging in the lazy river.

 There’s no secret that when there are fewer visitors at the beach, the rates are lower, and the deals are amazing in the fall!
 Whether you’re looking for a one-bedroom condo in Myrtle Beach or an extra-large penthouse in North Myrtle Beach, we’ve got the rental for you.
-These amazing Grand Strand rental properties are home to endless amenities including indoor and outdoor pool features, fitness centers, on-site dining, fully-equipped kitchens and luxurious spas.
+These amazing Grand Strand rental properties are home to endless amenities including indoor and outdoor pool features, fitness centers, on-site dining, fully-equipped kitchens, and luxurious spas.
 Some resorts even offer perks like free daily breakfasts or tickets to local attractions.
 Scroll through our amazing condos and luxury beach home rentals to plan a fall getaway you won’t soon forget!